azizultex/Dark-Mode/readme.txt

 = WP Markdown Editor (Formerly Dark Mode) Features =
-* **Topography Settings** - You can change the typography of your editor screen, using four different fonts, and controls for font size, line height, line width, and paragraph spacing.
+* **Typography Settings** - You can change the typography of your editor screen, using four different fonts, and controls for font size, line height, line width, and paragraph spacing.
 * **Ready-made Color Schema** - Quickly choose your favourite color from the ready-made color schema available in WP Markdown.
 Highlight and edit your content the way you want.
 * **Syntax Shortcuts** - A Markdown cheat sheet is available for you which shows other keyboard shortcuts for heading, formatting and the interface.
 * **Emoji Supported** - You can make your content more interactive and attractive with emojis.
 WP Markdown supports all types of emojis in your write up.